 I’m a very organized person.
-That is true with everything – even papers.
-That includes manuals, receipts, and warranties.
+That’s true with everything, even papers such as manuals, receipts and warranties.
 I was just always afraid to throw those items away.
-While I’ve not ever needed any of them, there have been times when I was glad I did.
+There have been times when I was glad I saved them.
 It saved us money!

 A while back, I noticed our faucet was leaking.
-My husband, I couldn’t believe it as it was less than a year old!
-Rather than run out and buy a new one, we did some research to see if we could replace the broken part instead.
-I was able to find it for $50 (much less than the cost to replace).
+My husband and I couldn’t believe it because the faucet was less than a year old!
+Rather than running out and buying a new faucet, we did some research to see if we could replace the broken part instead.
+I was able to find it for $50 (much less than the cost to replace the faucet).
 However, just as I was ready to click the button to buy, I noticed that there was a link to warranty information.

-I clicked over and read and sure enough — our faucet was in fact under warranty!
+I clicked over and read, and sure enough – our faucet was under warranty!
 The kicker was the receipt.
 We had to be able to show proof of the date of purchase.
 I went looking and ended up finding just that!
 We were able to call and order the replacement part at absolutely no cost to us.

-It was in these moments that I was glad I had become so diligent with saving our paperwork.
+In those moments, I was glad I had been so diligent about saving our paperwork.
 Doing so can also potentially save you money.
-If you are not sure how or what to save, here are some ideas:
+If you’re not sure how or what to save, here are some ideas.

 HOW TO ORGANIZE IMPORTANT DOCUMENTS

-We use this method we use to keep all of our documents (you can find the style of box HERE).
-I have several of these boxes and within them, hanging file folders.
-These are labeled so I can track down what I need.
-The categories depend upon what you need.
-Here those we use:
+We use this method to keep all of our documents (you can find the style of box HERE).
+I have several of these boxes with hanging file folders inside them.
+The folders are labeled, so I can track down what I need.
+The categories depend on what you need.
+Here the ones we use:

 Taxes